How to re:Invent, Episode 4 - Packing and Survival Tricks

 Eat and Relax

 Starting off with food and breaks.
 The first couple of years, I was really good at taking breaks and not packing my schedule.
 I had lunch every day, sat down with strangers, and had a good chat.
-Then around year 3-4, I started to instead pack my schedule to cram as many sessions as possible; it was also around this time they started with take-away boxes for lunch.
-I can tell you, a big mistake from my side!
+Then around year 3-4, I started to pack my schedule to cram as many sessions as possible; it was also around this time that they started with take-away boxes for lunch.
+I can tell you, that was a big mistake on my part!
 So don't be like young me and skip food and breaks; don't pack your days!
-You need the energy to absorb all new learning!
+You need the energy to absorb all the new learning!

-I recommend a good breakfast, sit down for lunch, and at least one break in the afternoon, grab a coffee and a snack!
+I recommend a good breakfast, sitting down for lunch, and taking at least one break in the afternoon—grab a coffee and a snack!

 I have a really good story about what taking breaks can lead to.
 My very first re:Invent in 2016, I was really new to AWS; we started building our project at the end of 2015.
 Our solution included the long-lost service CloudSearch, and we had some problems with it.
-Me and my colleague had lunch in the main lunch area at Venetian, which is an experience of its own; it's huge.
+My colleague and I had lunch in the main lunch area at Venetian, which is an experience all its own—it's huge.
 We sat down with a stranger at a table and started chatting.
-Turns out he was the PM and original engineer that built CloudSearch, and all our problems got solved there at that lunch table!
+It turned out he was the PM and original engineer who built CloudSearch, and all our problems got solved right there at that lunch table!

 Why do I tell you that?
 You never know who you will meet if you just slow down, have lunch, and join strangers at re:Invent.